aiven/aiven-docs/docs/products/kafka/howto/manage-quotas.md

 ## Add quota

-To add quota to your Aiven for Apache Kafka service, follow these steps:
+To add quota to your Aiven for Apache Kafka service:

 1. Log in to [Aiven Console](https://console.aiven.io/) and select the Aiven for Apache Kafka service you want to manage.